 An Abstract on: Step by step instructions for creating signed Secure Bootable VxWorks 7 UEFI Boot Loader and signed final images

 To understand why the associated application note is of value, we must first establish why VxWorks is being used, and the relevance it has within the current embedded systems market.
-This short publication aims to give a brief overview of VxWorks, UEFI Secure Boot and why they are used in Concurrent Technologies’ Embedded Solutions.
+This short publication aims to give a brief overview of VxWorks and UEFI Secure Boot, and explain why they are used in Concurrent Technologies’ Embedded Solutions.

 According to Search Networking, Tech Targets (2007) “VxWorks is a real-time operating system (RTOS) that can be used in embedded systems.”
 Use of the system allows the user to “control network and communication devices, test and measurement equipment, computer peripherals, automotive systems, avionics (aeronautics and astronautics) equipment and diverse consumer products.”